jkinman/AngryMobRemote/README.md

 The technical challenge was mapping the phone's accelerometer and gyroscope data (Euler angles: alpha, beta, gamma) into a Three.js camera quaternion that updates at 60 FPS with sub-frame latency.
 The WebRTC DataChannel handles the streaming, PeerJS manages the P2P handshake, and quaternion math converts device orientation into smooth camera rotation.
 The result is a responsive, wireless 3D controller that works on both iOS and Android.

+I started with the concept of having a server and client component, then realized I could do this totally peer-to-peer with WebRTC data channels, and it wound up being this demo.
+Combining WebGL, WebRTC, device sensor data, and a gaming aesthetic.

 I wrapped the tech in a synthwave/vaporwave cyberpunk aesthetic because it looks DOPE!

 **Live Demo:** [https://jkinman.github.io](https://jkinman.github.io)